Azure/data-api-builder/docs/getting-started/dab-cli.md

 ## Key Features of DAB CLI

-- Initialize the configuration file for REST and GraphQL
+- Initialize the configuration file for REST and GraphQL endpoints
 - Add new entities
 - Update entity details
 - Add/update entity relationships
 - Configure roles and their permissions
+- Configure cross-origin requests (CORS)
 - Run the Data API Builder engine

 ## Components of the CLI